MrLoh/thesis-davidson/manuscript.md

 Where does it leave the relevance of the Turing Test, if we follow Moor and interpret it merely as a framework to gather evidence for human-like intelligence?
 For Computer Scientists it might be *prudent* to follow Turing and ignore the philosophical question of a definition of intelligence and instead take the Turing Test as a definition of a certain class of computers.
 In this way the Turing Test can give a clear goal to the field of 'Artificial General Intelligence' (AGI), for which the unclarity about a clear definition of its topic is a core challenge.
 Unlike other propositions for an operational definition[^agi-tests] of AGI, the Turing Tests provides a clear and well-justified empirical goal.
 In his analysis Moor argues why the Turing Test is well apt for that:

-> "[T]here are two strong arguments why the Turing test is a good format for gathering inductive evidence.
+> "There are two strong arguments why the Turing test is a good format for gathering inductive evidence.
 First, the Turing test permits direct or indirect testing of virtually all of the activities one would count as evidence for thinking.
-Secondly, the Turing test encourages severe testing. […T]he computer would be tested in detail over a wide range of subjects […and] the interrogator's goal is to find a refuting instance which gives the computer away.” [@Moor:1976at, pp. 251--252]
+Secondly, the Turing test encourages severe testing. [...]
+The computer would be tested in detail over a wide range of subjects [...and] the interrogator's goal is to find a refuting instance which gives the computer away.” [@Moor:1976at, pp. 251--252]

 Critics of the Turing Test as a goal for AGI mostly fall into two camps.
 The first point Moor provides is aimed against the first type of critic who suggests the test sets the wrong goal.
 As Moor argues, communication is a very clear framework to investigate all kinds of thinking.
 A further practical reason for the relevance of the Turing Test --- that I would add --- is that natural language communication provides a 'gold standard' for completely natural and seamless computer user interfaces.
 Many of those critics mistake the question as philosophical while it is best treated as definitional.
 Computer Scientists ought not to be concerned with defining intelligence in general but with a good definition for "Grade A" computers --- to use Turing's terminology.
 In this regard, the interpretation of the Turing Test as a framework to gather empirical evidence can be set as a clear definition of the goal of AGI.